ianyfan/alevel/physics/exposition.md

 \ * ignition cannot occur with constant volume since either the pressure & temperature would have to instantly change, or the piston would have to stop, which does not happen
 \ * some of the work is used to overcome friction
 \ * the temperature does not reach its theoretical value since the fuel does not fully combust
+\ * real engines require a pumping loop where the old air is exhausted and new air drawn in, and the work done must be subtracted from the main loop; this also means that two strokes are required per cycle, so the number of cycles per minute is half the revolutions per minute of the engine
 \
 \ The calorific value of the fuel is expressed in energy per mass \\(\si{\joule\per\kilogram}\\) and the fuel flow rate is expressed in mass per time \\(\si{\kilogram\per\second}\\)
 2 The indicated power is the total amount of work done in a second by every cylinder